-Having an IP enables communication between different containers via a simple TCP/IP link.
-However, this is just the most straightforward scenario of containers networking and much more sophisticated needs may arise in an IT ecosystem - defining virtual networks for a group of containers or connecting a single container to multiple networks.
-Such advanced set ups require special mechanisms to allow connections to and from containers.
+Having an IP address enables communication between different containers via a simple TCP/IP link.
+However, this is just the most straightforward scenario of container networking, and much more sophisticated needs may arise in an IT ecosystem – defining virtual networks for a group of containers or connecting a single container to multiple networks.
+Such advanced set-ups require special mechanisms to allow connections to and from containers.

-There exist many types of network configurations that can be implemented with containers, however it is enough to be familiar with a handful of them to cover most common use cases.
-Below you’ll find a description of some widely used container networks along with a tutorial on how to set it up.
+There are many types of network configurations that can be implemented with containers; however, it is enough to be familiar with a handful of them to cover the most common use cases.
+Below you’ll find a description of some widely used container networks along with tutorials on how to set them up.

 None

 In this scenario, containers operate in a fully isolated network, which implies that no communication with the external world can take place.
-While it might not be evident, this simple set up can be useful when testing containers, or running containers as part of batch processing to produce a result during one of the steps.
+While it might not be evident, this simple set-up can be useful when testing containers or running containers as part of batch processing to produce a result during one of the steps.

 Bridge

-The bridge network is the default network set up in Docker which allows external network connectivity.
-For this purpose, it uses IP tables to provide network address translation (NAT) between the container and host network.
+The bridge network is the default network set-up in Docker that allows external network connectivity.
+For this purpose, it uses IP tables to provide network address translation (NAT) between the container and the host network.
 Furthermore, it enforces network isolation between the two so that multiple applications that use the same container port within a single host can be run.

 Naturally, all containers running within the single host can communicate using the container IP addresses.
-Nevertheless, communication with containers running on a different host is not possible with the bridge network unlike other setups.
+Nevertheless, communication with containers running on a different host is not possible with the bridge network, unlike in other set-ups.
 Similarly, incoming communication from the external network is not allowed.

 Network Setup of “Bridge” type